ErvinHalimsurya/class-attendance/README.md

 1. Ervin Halimsurya (https://github.com/ErvinHalimsurya)
 2. Jonathan Richard (https://github.com/jonathanrichardl)

-Database.bin consist of some example student data. when erased, the application can make a new empty one.
+database.bin consist of some example student data. when erased, the application can make a new empty one.
 absen1.txt is an example of attendance record done using the app.